Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Added support for attach data rules consequence.
 * Added support for a boolean-type comparison for the Exist or Not Exist rules condition.

-### Android Core 1.4.5

-* Added support for attach data rules consequence.
-* Added support for a boolean-type comparison for the Exist or Not Exist rules condition.
-* Fixed a bug where the Exist and Not Exist rules condition might not work for a List or Map type value.
-* Fixed a bug that, when fetching the remote config from Launch, might cause a crash on some Android devices.
-* Fixed a bug that, when the data URL of an activity did not contain valid schema, might cause a crash.

-### Android Identity 1.1.2

-* Fixed a bug where the default Experience Cloud Server hostname is now used when no value is configured in the SDK.
-* Fixed a bug where multiple custom identifiers with same idType value were synced with the Visitor ID Service.
-* Custom visitor identifiers can now be cleared from the SDK by providing a null/empty identifier value for a previously synced idType.

 ## October 4, 2019

 The following updates were made in this release: